wadewegner/deploy-to-sfdx/README.md

     - Note down the consumer key and consumer secret for later.

-4. Create a Postgres database in Heroku.
+4. Create a Postgres database in Heroku and a memachier service.
+Memcachier has a [local option](https://devcenter.heroku.com/articles/memcachier#local-usage)

 5. Create the `deployments` table by running the `deployments.sql` script against your Postgres database.